Central Russian Upland: Tectonics

 The Voronezh Massif is part of the East European Craton and southwesterly descends towards the Dnieper-Donets Through (Depression) which along with Prypiat Through forms the Prypiat-Dniper-Donets aulacogen.
 Most of the Voronezh Massif is covered with thin layers of sedimentary deposits of the Devonian, Jurassic, Cretaceous, and Paleogene periods.
 In the southeast along the Don River between the cities of Boguchar and Pavlovsk (both in Voronezh Oblast) the crystalline layers come to the surface.
 On all sides of the upland the Precambrian deposits descend far below the sedimentary layers.
-A small part of the upland in the northwest was covered with a glacier during the Dnieper glaciation.
+A small part of the upland in the northwest was covered with a glacier during the Wolstonian Stage.
 Today almost all of the upland is covered with loess and loessial loams.